Undergraduate Program Environmental Engineering

-Environmental Engineering Bachelor's Degree or Minor Overview
+Environmental Engineering Bachelor's Degree and Minor Overview

 Our environmental engineering program prepares you to change the world for the better.
-You will study energy systems, water distribution systems and infrastructure that support sustainability.
+You will study energy systems, water distribution systems, and infrastructure that support sustainability.
 You will learn practices that create a healthier and longer lasting world, such as mitigation and clean-up strategies for drinking water and wastewater.

-Courses are in chemistry, mathematics, statistics, environmental science, physics, geology and biology.
+Courses are in chemistry, mathematics, statistics, environmental science, physics, geology, and biology.
 Our environmental engineering program's curriculum is similar to the civil engineering program.

 - Foundational environmental engineering courses in the main areas of the field.
-You will learn about water resources, air quality, environmental chemistry and containment transport.
+You will learn about water resources, air quality, environmental chemistry, and containment transport.

 - Access to internships in the Portland metro.
 Get real-world experience in paid positions to help you get a job after graduation.

 - A degree tailored to your interests.
 In your senior year you will select from a variety of elective courses.

 - Faculty advisers who support student success.
 We have specialized elective courses with small class sizes.